8 Ways to Lower Estrogen Levels Naturally & Effectively

 One study screening for commercial water bottles for their estrogen traces says18;

-It goes without saying that the simplest methods of avoiding exposure to BPA, phthlates & Co. is to drink from glass or metal bottles, avoid tupperware containers and especially microwaving your foods in them, and switching to non-plastic cooking utensils.
+It goes without saying that the simplest methods of avoiding exposure to BPA, phthalates & Co. are to drink from a glass or metal bottles, avoid Tupperware containers and especially microwaving your foods in them, and switching to non-plastic cooking utensils.

 Below are some of my favorites:

 Polyunsaturated fatty acids (PUFAs) have been claimed as the “healthy fats” for quite some years.

 Many studies, however, have questioned these claims, and when it comes to hormonal health, PUFA surely seems like one of the worst things you can consume.

 While saturated fats (SFA) and monounsaturated fats (MUFA) are stable in the body, PUFAs with their multiple volatile carbon-carbon chains are prone to lipid peroxidation in presence of heat, oxygen, and light.
 This essentially means that PUFA goes rancid quickly in the body (if not rancid already before consumed), leading to oxidative damage and hormonal disturbances in the body.

 The problems only accumulate when we eat high-PUFA diets for years and our fat cells store the unstable fatty-acids.

 When it comes to estrogen, multiple studies in isolated cells and humans show that polyunsaturated fatty-acids stimulate estrogen production and increase its activity towards the estrogen receptor19–22.

 Certain foods and foodstuffs can be fairly estrogenic.